-Tax season flew by quickly didn’t it ?
-Let’s just say you completely forgot that Tax Day was April 18 this year and you are late with filing your tax returns.
-Are you in a hopeless hole ?
-What can you do ?
+Tax season flew by quickly didn’t it (well, not really the last two years - but if you're usually a late filer, it always seems that way)?
+Let’s just say you completely forgot that Tax Day was May 17 this year and you are late with filing your tax returns.
+Yes... the tax deadline in 2021 is May 17.

 We’re all human after all.
 Life gets busy and we all forget sometimes.